UK election: Both May and Corbyn deserve the public's contempt

 It appears to have had the desired effect.
 On current estimates, even the most optimistic polls don't put Corbyn in Downing Street.
 Though the manifesto went down well with his base, it is unlikely to win over the alienated white working-class voters that any Labour Party needs to win an election.

 In a bizarre mirror image of May's campaign, Corbyn wanted to ensure he could not profit from her errors.
-To paraphrase Michelle Obama, when she went low, he went low.
+To turn Michelle Obama's famous phrase on its head, when she went low, he went low.

 So, having made clear he was offering tax and spend rather than economic security, Corbyn then did little to dissuade fears of his commitment to renew the Trident nuclear deterrent.
 This was foolish, considering one of the major Tory attack lines on him has been questioning his ability to protect national security.